Illuminating Bliss is dedicated to promoting awareness regarding animal and child welfare, environmental protection & tolerance for others.

 Largely euhemeristic based views towards mythologies and some of the cultural norms based on them dominated collective societal philosophies up until the end of the Renaissance period.
 A surge in interest over a distinctive primal language that was thought to be traceable back to the scattering of the races at the Biblical Tower of Babel; the “Ur-language,” developed by the “Ur- people,” was presumed to be the original language from which all other existing languages were said to have been derived.
-This philosophy laid way for a basis of comparison—language form.
-Belonging to a culture that could trace is linguistic roots back to the original Ur, according to common thought, established ones culture, and therefore, beliefs as superior to those cultures that could not establish links to this prestigious origin.
+This philosophy laid the way for a basis of comparison—language form.
+Belonging to a culture that could trace its linguistic roots back to the original Ur, according to common thought, established one's culture, and therefore, beliefs as superior to those cultures that could not establish links to this prestigious origin.
 This rather ethnocentric point of view led to several mechanisms for comparisons among cultures and was eventually epitomized in Gottfried Herder’s Volk theory; conceptualizing the rural German “Volk” as having retained much of the vigor of their original ancestors; through simple living and close relationship with the land they maintained a purity not possessed by others.
 Some forwarded the notion of descent from the fabled Aryan Race based on linguistic ties; and therefore, superiority.
-This particular mind set has culminated in some rather dichotic historical events—most notably the Holocaust and the reaction of the rest of the world to Hitler’s Germany.
-Interpretation of myth and creation by definitive comparative guidelines in the instance of Nazi Germany’s version of development of a national character shook the cultural beliefs of the entire world.
+This particular mindset has culminated in some rather dichotic historical events—most notably the Holocaust and the reaction of the rest of the world to Hitler’s Germany.
+Interpretation of myth and creation by definitive comparative guidelines in the instance of Nazi Germany’s version of the development of a national character shook the cultural beliefs of the entire world.

 Language, symbols, artwork, folktales, and chronologically ordered histories of events were cataloged and characterized by Giovanni Battista Vico, who claimed to have solved the mysteries and confusion of ancient histories through scientific principles.
 Comparisons of various aspects of different cultures were by and large used as a basis to establish social and cultural superiority during this period.